grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 The engineers who designed the _Prospect_ intended the boat to operate normally down to 215 meters.
 But Percy had pushed the boat beyond that many times, and despite the age of the boat had full confidence in its ability to withstand 250 meters of depth -- though she generally only tested that confidence in an emergency.
 Beyond that was the mystery of the death zone.
 The original engineers anticipated full collapse of the boat at 300m.
 But terrible things could happen in that range between 250 and 300 meters that they were passing into at the moment.

-Every 10 meters further down added another atmosphere of pressure to the hull.
+Every ten meters further down added another atmosphere of pressure to the hull.
 The equivalent of another entire column of the weight of the air on the surface pressing down from space.
 And against that had to stand the measly one atmosphere of pressure inside the _Prospect_, reinforced with the strength of the steel pressure hull.
 On a boat 100 meters long like the _Prospect_, in a steep dive like this, the bow could easily already be under an entire atmosphere more pressure than what the depth gauge (that measured from the sail) was showing Percy.
 A small adjustment in the wrong direction of the huge planing fins that guided the sub up or down, or one valve accidentally left partially open and flooding a ballast tank, could take them down in a matter of seconds the last critical meters beyond what the boat could stand.
 Percy knew they were within meters of crossing that unknowable line where critical parts of the _Prospect_ would fail, and they would never get the boat to rise again.

 The _Prospect's_ motors were spinning the propeller in reverse now, pulling hard against the fall of the boat.